Upcoming

 The library’s annual Plant, Book and Bake Sale is happening Saturday, May 30, 9am-2pm, and as a special treat, Emerson Gale and Co. will be on hand to provide music 10:30am-12:30pm.
 Woohoo!!

-Drop off your books May 25-28, get those house plants divided, bake up some pies or cookies, and get ready for a great day!
+Drop off your books Thursday, May 21 – Thursday, May 28, get those house plants divided, bake up some pies or cookies, and get ready for a great day!

 Plant Donations